kidaa30/ohimanual/2_plan/Vision.md

 Establishing a vision is the first step, and will help identify outstanding important issues that may need to be addressed later on.
 Here, it is important to think about why is there interest in completing an Index assessment.
 For example:

 * What are the existing stakeholder problems, needs, and interests that need to be addressed?
+Are there conflicting uses of ocean and coastal resources?

-* Is the objective to use the findings to reform policies and/or practices?
+* Is the objective to use the findings to reform policies and/or improve practices?

 * Are there any specific management priorities established through government mandates, private sector initiatives, and/or international treaty obligations that would especially benefit from an Index assessment?